hpc-carpentry/hpc-carpentry.github.io/pages/inst-dev.md

 excerpt: The Instructor Development Committee helps new and established Instructors.
 ---

-The Instructor Development Committee (formerly known as the Mentoring Subommittee) supports Instructors as they progress through training, teaching, curriculum development, and other community-related activities.
+The Instructor Development Committee (formerly known as the Mentoring Subcommittee) supports Instructors as they progress through training, teaching, curriculum development, and other community-related activities.
 They help promote community-building and networking, by providing virtual spaces where instructors from all over the world can share teaching success stories and